 Campbell River’s Special Olympics athletes came home with an impressive collection of medals from the recent national games.

 The games were held in Antigonish, N.S., from July 31 to Aug.
-4, with Campbell River sending a contingent of five athletes and three coaches to the event.
+4, with Campbell River sending five athletes and three coaches.

 Track athletes Ashley Adie and Hazen Meade, basketball player Nathan Luoma, powerlifter Callum Maclagan and swimmer Paul Aubuchon were joined by local coaches Sandy Ott, Ann Jorgensen and George Maclagan as part of the 244-member team representing B.C.
 (Another athlete, Gabe Young, competed in the National Bowling Championships in May in P.E.I. and won a silver in 10-pin bowling.)

 Each athlete brought home at least one medal and a few set personal bests for results.
 Adie, for example, set three personal best performances to go with her trio of medals.

 “I went in with a dead-set goal of meeting or beating my personal bests,” she said.
 “When I got my first medal, which was the gold, I was crying, I was so happy.”

 She admits the trip was exhausting, saying it was “go-go-go,” but she credits the host communtiy for making everyone feel welcome.

 “Their hospitality was amazing, they bent over backwards for us,” she said.
 “They treated us like celebrities.”